wp-plugins/magic-fields-2-toolkit/readme.txt

    4. Provides an alternate related type field which uses multiple selection checkboxes instead of a single selection dropdown.

+   5. Provides a search widget that does searches based on Magic Fields 2 field values.

+   6. Provides an alternate textbox field that allows you to select previously entered data.

-Please visit the [Toolkit's online documentation](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-2/) for more details.
+Please visit the [Toolkit's online documentation](http://magicfields17.wordpress.com/magic-fields-2-toolkit-0-3/) for more details.
+This plugin requires at least PHP 5.4.

 == Installation ==
 1. Upload the `Magic Fields 2 Toolkit` folder to the `/wp-content/plugins/` directory